RenderKit/embree/README.md

 the application folder) and each user has the option to modify the configuration to fit its needs.

-The threads calling the API functions should have at least 4MB of stack space allocated.
-Also every Intel® Threading Building Blocks (TBB) worker thread needs at least 4MB of stack space (which is the default for TBB).

 API calls that access geometries are only thread safe as long as different geometries are accessed.
 Accesses to one geometry have to get sequenced by the application.
 All other API calls are thread